Teddington Avenue, Dalton, Huddersfield, West Yorkshire

 The church is a rectangular structure faced with Bronte stone.
 The main wall surfaces are blind with full-height windows and projecting buttresses groups at the external angles to give the building a fortress-like appearance.
 The roof is flat and the copper covering is brought down over the upper part of the external wall as an ornamental fascia.

 The main entrance to the building is by a tunnel-roofed porch.
-The interior is square on plan, with the high altar set in the angle opposite the entrance.
+The interior is square on plan, with the altar set in the angle opposite the entrance.
 The floors are covered with terrazzo tiles, the walls are of bare-faced grey brick and the ceiling is clad in polished pine boarding.
 To the left of the altar is a Lady Chapel, separated from the main body of the church by a glazed screen.
-The altar, font and lectern are all original and all carved in white marble.
-The tall single-light window behind the altar has modern abstract stained glass.
+The altar, font and lectern are all original to the church, in white marble.
+A tall single-light window behind the altar has abstract stained glass.

 Original Date: 1970

 Conservation Area: No